Max-F-Helm/PodAutoScaler/README.md

 It can be written directly in the values.yaml or read from a file by appending ``--set-file scalerConfig=<path to config.yaml>`` to the helm-upgrade-command.

+Optionally tracing of rule-execution can be enabled by adding ``logTrace: true`` to the values.

 ---
 To deploy the application, first the mayope helm-repository mus be added.
 Then you can install it with the second command.